-A hand of Texas Holdem begins with the player left of the dealer button.
+A hand of Texas Holdem begins with the player left of the button beginning the first round of betting.
 They post a forced bet called the small blind.
-Then the player to the left of the small blind posts the big blind (usually this is twice the big blind, but in some cases it can vary).
+Then the next player to the left of the small blind posts the big blind (usually this is twice the big blind, but in some cases, it can vary).

-Players post antes at this point, if the game includes antes.
+Players post antes at this point, which is the minimum bet for playing a round, if the game includes antes.

-The dealer then gives each player two cards face down.
+The dealer then gives each player a starting hand two cards face down.
 Players can look at their cards from this point on, but may not show them to other players.

 A betting round begins, starting to the left of the big blind.
 Players can either “call” the big blind (i.e. put in chips equal to the big blind), they can “raise” the bet (increasing the stakes), or they can “fold” (in which case they relinquish their hand).